Outsourcing Facilities Management: 3 Pros and Cons To Consider

 As FMs take on more strategic roles and organizations adapt new ways of working, outsourcing some aspects of facilities management can improve agility and scalability.
 However, it’s important to ask the right questions and research all viable options before making the decision.

-Whether you decide to outsource some services or continue to handle them in-house, you need to have an accurate picture of your facilities management needs to maximize ROI.
+Whether you decide to outsource some facilities management services or continue to handle them in-house, you need to have an accurate picture of your facilities management needs to maximize ROI.
 Using an integrated workplace management system (IWMS) and IoT sensors will give you the real-time space utilization data you need to determine the right mix of in-house and outsourced services.
 For instance, you can see how many people are actually in the office on any given Wednesday so you can adjust your maintenance schedule and food services accordingly.